andradehenrique/snap-forge/README.md

 - `convert-to-webp.sh`: Converts images to WebP format.
 - `crop.sh`: Resizes images, creating thumbnails.
 - `process-images.sh`: Runs all three operations in sequence.
-- `video-watermark.sh`: Adds a watermark to videos.
+- `video-watermark.sh`: Adds a watermark to videos and creates a thumbnail in webp.

 ## Requirements